-Once you got the hang of Python and have installed a code editor such as Visual Studio Code, it is time to start working on your own project and utilise the various tools that greatly improve the quality of a model.
+Once you get the hang of Python and have installed a code editor such as Visual Studio Code, it’s time to start working on your own project and utilize the various tools that greatly improve the quality of a model.

-By applying the structure as I write here right from the start, you ensure that anything you build is maintainable and scalable.
-This is especially important when you want to share your model with others or when you want to use it for a longer period of time.
+By applying the structure described here right from the start, you ensure that anything you build is maintainable and scalable.
+This is especially important when sharing your model with others or using it long-term.

 Managing your Project

-Starting a new project starts with creating a new empty folder named after the project, e.g. “FinanceToolkit”.
-Then, open the folder in your code editor and initialize Git with git init (or pull in a remote repository).
-I tend to make a connection with a remote repository afterwards through git remote add origin URL so I can commit, push and pull to the branches.
+Starting a new project begins with creating an empty folder named after the project (e.g., “FinanceToolkit”).
+Then, open this folder in your code editor and initialize Git using git init (or clone an existing remote repository using git clone URL).
+Afterwards, I typically connect to a remote repository using git remote add origin URL, enabling me to commit, push, and pull changes.

-Once this is done, I start including the following files that help manage the project.
-Within any project of mine these will always be there, in fact I tend to copy them over from the Finance Toolkit repository as it is a great template to start with.
-This is the case for both personal and professional projects.
+Once this is done, I include the following files to help manage the project.
+These files are always present in my projects; in fact, I often copy them from the Finance Toolkit repository as it serves as an excellent starting template.
+This applies to both personal and professional projects.

 This consists of the following files:

-• README.md which includes a (short) description of the repository with useful links.
-This is a file such as the one you are reading right now.
+• README.md: Includes a (short) description of the repository with useful links, similar to the file you are currently reading.

-• pyproject.toml that includes build setups, linter configurations and dependencies (example).
-This file is the core of the project and contains all necessary information to run the project.
-It is the successor of the setup.py and setup.cfg files.
-Read more about it in PEP518.
+• pyproject.toml: Includes build setups, linter configurations, and dependencies (example).
+This file is central to the project, containing all necessary information to run it.
+It succeeds the older setup.py and setup.cfg files.
+Read more about it in PEP 518.

-The objective of these files is to lengthen the life span of the model.
-As an example, if you are still using append in Pandas you haven’t been on top of your package dependencies given that this functionality has been depreciated since January 2022 in v1.4.0.
-Not being on top of these developments will mean that unless you change the code, you will be stuck on v1.4.0 and subsequently, Python 3.8 and 3.9.
+The objective of these files is to increase the longevity of the model.
+For example, if you are still using append in Pandas, you haven’t kept up with package dependencies, as this functionality was deprecated in v1.4.0 (January 2022).
+Failing to keep up with these developments means that without code changes, you’ll be stuck on older versions like Pandas v1.4.0 and consequently, older Python versions like 3.8 and 3.9.

 Directory Structure

-The folder structure could look like the following, emphasizing here on the financetoolkit folder that contains the actual financial models:
+The folder structure could look like the following, with emphasis on the financetoolkit folder containing the actual financial models:

-The tests folder structure has the same structure except it contains unit tests for pytest to work with:
+The tests folder mirrors this structure but contains unit tests for pytest:

-In any case, using the above makes it very clear where to find what and what the purpose of each file is as discussed in Structure your Model.
+In any case, using the structure described above clarifies the location and purpose of each file, as discussed further in Structure your Model.

 Dependency Management

-The chances of your model surviving the next few years goes up significantly if you keep your dependencies up to date.
-With this, you define what version of Python, Pandas, NumPy, Scipy and more you require at the minimum for the model to function.
+The chances of your model remaining functional over the next few years increase significantly if you keep its dependencies up to date.
+This involves defining the minimum required versions of Python, Pandas, NumPy, SciPy, and other libraries for the model to function correctly.
 It would look something like this in the pyproject.toml file:

 [tool.poetry.dependencies]